Riley-Cox/ECE412-LatticeFPGA/README.md

 # ECE412-LatticeFPGA
 ## WSL Setup
-- Install the Terminal app on the Mircosoft Store
+- Install the Terminal app on the Microsoft Store
 - Install a Linux Distribution from the Microsoft Store, Debian was used for this project
 - Install usbipd through PowerShell by using the following command